tillitis/tillitis-key1/doc/system_description/software.md

-The purpose of the firmware (FW) is to bootstrap itself, set up the application environment and then load and measure an application to generate the application compound device identifier (CD).
+The purpose of the firmware (FW) is to bootstrap itself, set up the application environment and then load and measure an application to generate the application Compound Device Identifier (CDI).

 The TKey has 128 kilobyte RAM.
 The FW loads the application at the start of RAM.
-The current C runtime (`crt0.S`) of apps in our [apps repo](https://github.com/tillitis/tillitis-key1-apps) sets up the application stack to start just below the end of RAM.
+The current C runtime (`crt0.S`) for TKey apps sets up the application stack to start just below the end of RAM, see [tkey-libs](https://github.com/tillitis/tkey-libs).
 This means that a larger app comes at the expense of it having a smaller stack.

-The FW binary is part of FPGA the bitstream as the initial values of the Block RAMs used to construct the `FW_ROM`.
-The FW ROM start address is located at `0x0000_0000` in the CPU memory map, which is the CPU reset vector.
+The FW binary is part of the FPGA bitstream as the initial values of the Block RAMs used to construct the `FW_ROM`.
+The `FW_ROM` start address is located at `0x0000_0000` in the CPU memory map, which is the CPU reset vector.